Charles Maynard (British Army officer): Early career

-Maynard undertook officer training at the Royal Military College, Sandhurst, and then joined the Devonshire Regiment in 1890.
+Maynard undertook officer training at the Royal Military College, Sandhurst, and then joined the Devonshire Regiment in October 1890.
 The following year, he was promoted to lieutenant and posted to Burma where he was given command of a mounted infantry unit.
 He saw active service during the Burmese resistance for which he was awarded the India General Service Medal with "Burma 1889–92" clasp.
 He returned to England and undertook the gymnastic course at Aldershot in 1894, and was then posted to Malta as Superintendent of Gymnasia.
 He was then posted to India where he was involved in the Tirah campaign, for which he received the India Medal with "Tirah 1897–98" clasp.
 He remained in India, and served as a railway transport officer and then as a station staff officer in the Punjab between 1898 and 1899.
+In February 1899, Maynard was promoted to captain and returned to England where he was posted to the 2nd Battalion, Devonshire Regiment.

-In February 1899, Maynard was promoted to captain and returned to England where he was posted to the Second Battalion, Devonshire Regiment.
 In October 1899, he departed with his battalion to fight in the Second Boer War in South Africa.
-He remained in the country for the next three years, first serving on the front line and then as a staff officer specialising in press censorship from September 1901 until the end of the war in May 1902.
+He remained in the country for the next three years, first serving on the front line.
+On 31 August 1900 he was granted the local rank of major whilst serving as second-in-command of the Imperial Light Infantry.
+He was then a staff officer specialising in press censorship from September 1901 until the end of the war in May 1902.
 He was mentioned in despatches three times and was awarded the Distinguished Service Order (DSO) in 1900.
 One of his mentions, in November 1900, was for his service as second-in-command of the Imperial Light Infantry.
 By the end of the war, he had qualified for the Queen's South Africa Medal with 6 clasps and the King's South Africa Medal with 2 clasps.

-After returning to England from South Africa, Maynard attended Staff College from 1903 to 1904.
-His first post after graduating was to be seconded for service on the staff to serve as brigade major of the 7th Infantry Brigade, Southern Command between March 1905 and July 1907.
-He then served on the general staff at Army Headquarters from 1907 to 1914.
+After returning to England from South Africa, Maynard attended the Staff College, Camberley, from 1903 to 1904.
+He was promoted from supernumerary captain to captain in February 1905.
+His first post after graduating was to be seconded for service on the staff to serve as brigade major of the 7th Infantry Brigade, Southern Command, between March 1905 and July 1907.
+From then on he served on the general staff at Army Headquarters, taking over the role of general staff officer, grade 3, or GSO3, from Major Thomas Marden..

-He was promoted to major on 2 November 1910.
+He was in March 1910 made a GSO3 at the War Office (formerly Army Headquarters). and was promoted to brevet major on 23 July and again, this time to full major, on 2 November.
 One of his duties while attached to the War Office's directorate of military operations was "concerned with providing liaison with the Dominion forces in the event of a European war".
+In April 1911 he was upgraded from a GSO3 to a general staff officer, grade 2, or GSO2, still at the War Office, in succession to Brevet Colonel Charles Macpherson Dobell.